-See, right then and there, you have your answer: Smartphones changed everything.
+Right then and there, you have your answer: Smartphones have changed everything.

 Ten years ago, there was a good chance you owned a Motorola Razr flip phone, sent about 65 text messages a month to close friends, and did almost everything digital on your home computer, likely a bulky desktop PC.
-You talked to other people in person or over the phone, and there was only a very slim chance that you were on a social networking site.
-Facebook was only just opening itself up to non-college students, and LinkedIn was mostly a glorified résumé site (then again, it still is).
 YouTube was less than a year old.
 Netflix was still mailing DVDs around.
-Apps … what are those?
-The iPhone was still a year away; the App Store wouldn’t launch until 2008.
+The iPhone was still a year away, and its famous App Store wouldn’t launch until 2008.

-These days we send 65 texts every two days, 76 percent of all internet users are on social media sites like Facebook, and more than half of all internet browsing takes place on a smartphone.
-You can reach anyone, anywhere, instantly, and you can communicate with them in ways we didn’t imagine even a decade ago.
-You can text, chat, post updates to social media followers, tweet, blog, Tumbl (that’s a word, right?), email, broadcast yourself, snap- or video-chat, or even use virtual reality to talk with friends these days — all from your phone.
+These days, an ordinary phone owner send 65 texts every two days, and more than half of all internet browsing takes place on a smartphone.
+You can reach anyone, anywhere, instantly, and you can communicate with them in ways you couldn’t imagine even a decade ago.

-We’re in the middle of the largest shift in communication in human history, and absolutely none of us are seeing the forest for the trees when it comes to this technology.
-If the digital world has changed what we talk about, what kind of impact is it having on how we talk?
+We’re in the middle of the largest communication shift in human history, and absolutely none of us are seeing the forest for the trees when it comes to this technology.
+But if the digital world has changed what we talk about, what kind of impact is it having on how we talk?
 In what ways is it altering English, and how we think and process language?
-Where will we go from here?

 Texting is a new language, and you’re bilingual